loveencounterflow/pipedreams/README.md

   .pipe output
 ```

-However, for any but the most once-off, simple purposes, you'll probably want
+However, for any but the most one-off, simple purposes, you'll probably want
 a named function; it is customary to write the transform as a factory function
 that must get called once when being entered into the pipeline.